+- 1. Approval of minutes of last Annual Stockholders' Meeting

+- □ For

+- Against

+- □ Abstain

+- 2. Approval of the 2024 Annual Report and Audited Financial Statements

+- For

+- □ Against

+- □ Abstain

+- 3. Ratification and approval of the acts of the Board of Directors and Management since the last Annual Stockholders' Meeting

+- □ For

+- □ Against

+- □ Abstain

-1. Approva al of minutes of last Annual Stockholders' Meeting For Against Abstain 2.
-Approva al of the 2024 Annual Report and Audited Financial Statements For Against Abstain 3. tion and approval of the acts of the Board of Directors and Management since the last Annual olders' Meeting For Against Abstain 4.
-Election of Directors The stockholder may withhold authority to vote for any nominee by striking out the name of the nominee.
+- 4. Election of Directors

+The stockholder may withhold authority to vote for any nominee by striking out the name of the nominee.
 Please only check the box opposite the nominee you wish to elect.

+- □ Edgar B. Saavedra

+- Oliver Y. Tan

+- Manuel Louie B. Ferrer

+- Ian Jason R. Aguirre

+- Elizabeth Anne C. Uychaco

+- □ Jose M. Layug, Jr.

+- Emmanuel G. Herbosa

+- Pacita U. Juan

+- Independent Director

+- 5. Appointment of external auditor

+- □ For

+- Against

+- Abstain

-Edgar B. Saavedra Oliver Y. Tan Manuel Louie B. Ferrer Ian Jason R. Aguirre Elizabeth Anne C. Uychaco Jose M. Layug, Jr. Emmanuel G. Herbosa Pacita U. Juan Independent Director 5.
-Appoint ment of external auditor For Against Abstain es and supersedes any previously executed proxy or proxies.
-This proxy shall be valid for a period from the date of its execution. is made properly solicitat e, this pro / come b ion are to properly executed, will be voted in the manner as directed herein by the stockholder.
-If no direction by will be voted "For" the approval of the matter stated above and for such other matters as may before the meeting, including matters which the solicitors do not know a reasonable time before the be presented at the meeting, and those incidental to the conduct of the meeting, in the manner information statement and/or as recommended by management or the board of directors.
-Signed on this day of, in
+This proxy revokes and supersedes any previously executed proxy or proxies.
+This proxy shall be valid for a period of five (5) years from the date of its execution.

+This proxy, when properly executed, will be voted in the manner as directed herein by the stockholder.
+If no direction is made, this proxy will be voted "For" the approval of the matter stated above and for such other matters as may properly come before the meeting, including matters which the solicitors do not know a reasonable time before the solicitation are to be presented at the meeting, and those incidental to the conduct of the meeting, in the manner described in the information statement and/or as recommended by management or the board of directors.

+Signed on this day of , in .

+Signature of Stockholder or Stockholder's Representative over Printed Name